 When should I see an advisor?

-You can make an appointment to see an advisor at any time but some reasons to meet with an advisor would be:
+You can make an appointment to see an advisor at any time, but some reasons might be:

-• Advise you of science program requirements and course selection
+• Advising of science program requirements and course selection

-• Explain degree requirements and how they relate to career goals
+• Explaination of degree requirements and how they relate to career goals

 • Approve declarations for major/minors for BSc and CIS programs